Year of entry 2024

 Access to HE Diploma

-60 credits overall including at least 45 credits at level 3 of which 25 must be at Merit or above.
+60 credits overall, with 45 graded credits at Level 3, of which 45 must be at Merit or above.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

-If you don’t have the required A Levels or GCSE qualifications you can complete our Alternative Entry Scheme.
-As part of this you may be asked to take tests in English and maths and to write an essay.
+If you are a mature applicant and you don’t have the required A Levels or GCSE qualifications, you can complete our Alternative Entry Scheme (subject to meeting the eligibility criteria for the scheme).
+As part of this, you may be asked to take tests in English and maths and to write an essay.
 Contact the Lifelong Learning Centre for more information.

-If you are a mature student or want to study part-time the Lifelong Learning Centre offers a free, confidential and impartial pre-entry guidance service.
+If you are a mature student or want to study part-time, the Lifelong Learning Centre offers a free, confidential and impartial pre-entry guidance service.
 Our experienced staff can also talk to you about how you might meet the entry criteria and what support may be available to you.

-Part-time fees are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
+Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

-You will study at 67% intensity (80 credits) for years 1-3.
-Fees for 2018/19 will be £6,167 (67% of £9,250).
-In years 4-5 you will study at 50% intensity (60 credits).
-The fee you are charged in years 2 to 5 will be calculated as a proportion of the full-time fee agreed for that year.
+You will study 100 credits in years 1 and 2, and 80 credits in years 3 and 4.
+The fee you are charged will be calculated as a proportion of the full-time fee agreed for that year.

 There are no upfront fees to pay.
 All eligible students are able to borrow the entire cost of tuition fees making study free at the point of entry, with good repayment terms.
-You are eligible if you are studying for 30+ credits per year on a programme which is at a higher level than any qualification already held.
+You are eligible if you are studying for 30+ credits per year on a programme that is at a higher level than any qualification already held.
 Previous study in Higher Education may affect your eligibility.